A Step-by-Step Approach on How to Study & Prepare for the MBE

 Taking practice MBE questions prior to developing a good grasp of the law for a subject area is a waste of time and serves no purpose because you don’t know the law yet.
 Don’t make this mistake.
 Instead, you should have a good working knowledge of the law before attempting MBE questions for the subject area.
 That way you can make the most productive use of your time, and review those questions to build on your knowledge of the subject matter.

 You can learn the subjects by bar review classes/lectures, books, or outlines.
-Keep in mind, you don’t need to have everything memorized perfectly – you just need a good working knowledge of the subject (a.k.a. a good grasp of the law).
+Keep in mind, you don’t need to have everything memorized perfectly – you just need a good working knowledge of the subject (a.k.a. a good grasp of the law or reviewed the subject in some way).
 It’s your choice what to use to learn the law, but make it fast and then start your MBE practice.

-Step 2: Make or buy a condensed outline or document for each subject.
+Step 2: Breakdown each subject into a condensed outline or document.

 After learning the law for a subject, you should condense that subject into something you can use for future review (outline, mini-outline, attack sheets, flashcards, etc.).
 This is essential for breaking down and committing the legal rules tested to memory, and will be your go-to document while studying.
 You can then add to this document later on as you continue your studying and taking MBE practice questions.